Last updated on June 30th, 2023

 4. The Chesapeake Bay is the largest of more than 100 estuaries (a partially enclosed body of water where fresh water from rivers and streams mixes with salt water from the ocean) in the United States.
-It splits Maryland into two halves.
-Captain John Smith was one of the first Europeans to visit the bay.[26,27]
+It splits Maryland into two halves and covers an area of about 64,000 square miles (103,000 square km).
+Captain John Smith was one of the first Europeans to visit the bay.

-5. Maryland joined the Union during the Civil War even though it was a slave state south of the Mason-Dixon line.
+5. MD joined the Union during the Civil War even though it was a slave state south of the Mason-Dixon line.
 Being a border state, it had major divisions in its support, even among family members.
 The state was a battleground where some of the most decisive battles of the war were fought.

 6. In Sharpsburg, Maryland, the Battle of Antietam was fought on September 17, 1862.
 The battle is considered as the bloodiest battle of the American Civil war because an estimated 23,000 soldiers were killed, wounded or missing after twelve hours of savage combat.
 According to some sources, it is also the eighth-costliest land battle of the American Civil War.

 8. Another Maryland nickname is the “Old Line State”.
 During the Revolutionary War, 400 American soldiers led by Colonel William Smallwood, fought against 10,000 British soldiers in a 1776 battle.
 The “Maryland Line” was able to hold off the advancing British soldiers long enough for George Washington, leading the remaining American soldiers, to make their escape.

-9. Maryland’s state song is controversial.
+12. Maryland’s state song is controversial.
 “Maryland, My Maryland” was written by a Confederate sympathizer.
 Although it wasn’t adopted as the state song until 1939.
 The song is a nine stanza poem that is sung to the tune of “Oh Tannenbaum”.
 In the song, President Abraham Lincoln is referred to as a tyrant and the Union troops as Northern scum.
 Numerous attempts have been made over the years to replace it.
 But as of now, the song remains and is still being sung by Maryland school children.

-10. The first successful passenger balloon flight in the United States took place in Baltimore on June 24, 1784.
+14. The first successful passenger balloon flight in the United States took place in Baltimore on June 24, 1784.
 It is said that a 13 year old boy from Baltimore embarked in this balloon since it was too small to carry its creator.

-12. Harriet Tubman was born into slavery in Maryland.
+17. Harriet Tubman was born into slavery in Maryland.
 Although born into slavery, Harriet Tubman rose above her traumatic past and became a historic leader, fighting against slavery.
 Part of her famous underground railroad can be toured in Maryland at the Harriet Tubman Underground Railroad Visitor Center.
 The journey lasts 125 miles starting in Cambridge to Goldsboro passing through country roads to off state highways and part of the Great Chesapeake Bay Loop.

-13. The chance of a Maryland white Christmas is about 12 percent.
+23. The chance of a Maryland white Christmas is about 12 percent.
 It’s been since 2002 that the area experienced a white Christmas when rain turned into snow and accumulated one inch.

-14. Maryland has the narrowest width of any U.S. state – less than 2 miles in the Hancock area.
+24. MD has the narrowest width of any U.S. state – less than 2 miles in the Hancock area.